Adosh74/Adosh74.github.io/Home.md

 ![](/public/ea1589d724c3729739b3c6e4b2bffd741d649e83cb2feca49d5e10a9eeebbc34.jpg)
-I'm **Mohamed Shebl** a software engineer specializing in backend development using Node.js and Express.
-With expertise in these technologies, I have a strong foundation in building robust and scalable backend solutions.
-With proficiency in C/C++, Java, JavaScript, Typescript, SQL/NoSQL, and RESTful APIs, I can effectively design and implement backend systems.
-Additionally, my experience with Git/GitHub, OOP, UML, Docker, and React allows me to collaborate efficiently and deliver high-quality results. :technologist:
+I'm **Mohamed Shebl** a software engineer specializing in backend development using Node.js. :technologist:

 This is my blog I write about my projects, some of my skills and the tools I use.